 Recommended U.S. Quarter Units

 18 - 30

-If you plan to receive credit for Service Learning, you will be able to enroll in three courses at the Universidad Veritas.
+During the semester, you will be able to enroll in four courses at the Universidad Veritas.
 All 80-hour Spanish courses will be held in the mornings, whereas the 60 and 48 hour electives will be held in the afternoons.
-Students can either take three 80-hour modular courses and one elective, two 80-hour modular course and two electives, one 80-hour modular course and three electives, or four electives during this program.
+Students can either take three 80-hour modular courses and one elective, two 80-hour modular courses and two electives, one 80-hour modular course and three electives, or four electives during this program.
 Including the Intensive Spanish Language month, most students will enroll in a total of five courses.

 - 80-hour Spanish Language courses

 80-hour Spanish courses are 4-week long, intensive modular courses and are completed sequentially.
-Students in the Service Learning combo program cannot enroll in more than one 80-hour Spanish Language course.
+Students can enroll in up to three 80-hour courses.

 - 60-hour courses

 60-hour electives offered by the university may include a field study component at no extra cost to the student.
 Because of the schedule of these field trips, students are typically only able to enroll in one or two such courses per program.
 These 60-hour electives run throghout the duration of the trimester.
 Please contact the site specialist with any questions.